What is Headphone Impedance? [Definitive Guide]

 While most lower-budget headphones don’t require an amp and don’t benefit from one, there are a few exceptions.

-At 55 Ohms and 91dB of Sensitivity, they absolutely require an amp to sound loud enough.
+At 55 Ohms and 91dB of Sensitivity, they absolutely require an amp because they’re woefully inefficient.

-They don’t sound that great plugged into a phone or laptop, but once you pair them with an amp that provides enough power, boy howdy do they sound amazing.
+They don’t sound that great plugged into a phone or laptop, but once you pair them with an amp that provides enough juice, boy howdy do they sound amazing.

 But what is headphone impedance exactly?